Germany and Israel press for more Russia-Ukraine peace talks | DW | 02.03.2022

 Scholz's visit was planned before fighting erupted in Ukraine, where Russia's invasion is in its seventh day.

-Scholz reaffirmed said the chance to visit Israel had been particularly important to him.
+Scholz said the chance to visit Israel had been particularly important to him.

 He reaffirmed Germany's commitment to Israel's security, saying Germany's responsibilities had been made clear to him once again by a visit to Israel's Holocaust memorial, Yad Vashem.
 "You can rely on it.
 Germany will continue to be steadfast at Israel's side."

-The chancellor also said both countries were keen to work towards further peace talks between Russia and Ukraine.
+The chancellor also said both countries were keen to work toward further peace talks between Russia and Ukraine.

 "The news coming from Ukraine right now is dreadful.
 We're seriously concerned about how this conflict is going to develop, and this is why we need to do everything possible to try to effect a change in this situation.

-"Of course, the issue now is that diplomacy gets another big chance," said Scholz.
+"Of course, the issue now is that diplomacy gets another big chance," Scholz continued.
 "I'm very thankful that both of us are going to do what we can to make sure that talks between Ukraine and Russia will soon be continued."

 "Attacks on civilian infrastructure and civilians must stop," he stressed.